odedwolff/clocks-thin/README.md

 # clocks

 a demo containing:

-*some clock design ideas, implmented with SVG
+-some clock design ideas, implmented with SVG

-*some custom html controls ideas
+-some custom html controls ideas